Alexyazdani/HSpice-Analysis-with-Python/README.md

 This project demonstrates how to use python to analyze HSpice simulation data.

-The Hspice script used in this part of the lab is DRAM.sp.
+The Hspice script used is DRAM.sp.
 The variables C_VAL and W_VAL were created.
 This allows the script to sweep over a range of values.
 These are specified by dram_sweep_data.txt, which is included in a statement at the beginning of the script.
 In the .TRAN line, “SWEEP data = mydata” is appended, which lets the script know what data to sweep.

 The first script, generate_data_file.py, generates the .txt file containing the values for Hspice to sweep.
 The .py file starts by setting up lists containing the variable combinations necessary.
 It then begins writing to a .txt file, considering every variable combination through nested for loops.
 The file is then closed.